Distance work - co-worker checklist

 - You should save documents on OneDrive, which does not require a VPN.
 Instruction for using OneDrive are available here.

-- You need to be connected with VPN regularly to keep licences for Windows and Office 2016 active, and to get some updates.
+- You need to be connected with VPN regularly to keep licences for Windows and Microsoft Office active, and to get some updates.

 - Try to ensure that the working day at home is similar to a normal day at work.
 If you can retain your routines, or create new ones that are suitable for the situation, they will signal calm and security to your body.